 The detector noise-resolution spread for a given detector bias can be determined in the same manner by connecting a detector to the preamplifier input.
-The amplifier noise-resolution spread must be subtracted as described in "Detector Noise-Resolution Measurements."
+The amplifier noise resolution spread must be subtracted as described in "Detector Noise-Resolution Measurements."
 The detector noise will vary with detector size and bias conditions and possibly with ambient conditions.

-CURRENT-VOLTAGE MEASUREMENTS FOR SI and Ge DETECTORS The amplifier system is not directly involved in semiconductor detector currentvoltage measurements, but the amplifier serves to permit noise monitoring during the setup.
+CURRENT VOLTAGE MEASUREMENTS FOR Si AND Ge DETECTORS

+The amplifier system is not directly involved in semiconductor detector current voltage measurements, but the amplifier serves to permit noise monitoring during the setup.
 The detector noise measurement is a more sensitive method than a current measurement of determining the maximum detector voltage that should be used because the noise increases more rapidly than the reverse current at the onset of detector breakdown.
 Make this measurement in the absence of a source.

-Figure 4.7 shows the setup required for currentvoltage measurements.
+Figure 4.9 shows the setup required for current voltage measurements.
 An ORTEC 428 Bias Supply is used as the voltage source.
 Bias voltage should be applied slowly and reduced when noise increases rapidly as a function of applied bias.
-Figure 4.8 shows several typical current-voltage curves for ORTEC silicon surface-barrier detectors.
+Figure 4.10 shows several typical current voltage curves for ORTEC silicon surface-barrier detectors.

-When it is possible to float the microammeter at the detector bias voltage, the method of detector current measurement shown by the dashed lines in Fig. 4.7 is preferable.
-The detector is grounded as in normal operation and the microammeter is connected to the current monitoring jack on the 428 Detector Bias Supply.
+When it is possible to float the microammeter at the detector bias voltage, the method of detector current measurement shown by the dashed lines in Fig. 4.9 is preferable.
+The detector is grounded as in normal operation, and the microammeter is connected to the current monitoring jack on the 428 detector supply.

-Fig. 4.7.
+Fig. 4.9.
 System for Detector Current and Voltage Measurements.

-Fig. 4.8.
+Fig. 4.10.
 Silicon Detector Back Current vs Bias Voltage.

-4.8.
-AMPLIFIER APPLICATIONS
+4.7.
 OPERATION IN SPECTROSCOPY SYSTEMS

-HIGH-RESOLUTION ALPHA-PARTICLE SPECTROSCOPY SYSTEM The block diagram of a high-resolution Spectroscopy system for measuring natural alpha particle radiation is shown in Fig. 4.9.
+HIGH-RESOLUTION ALPHA-PARTICLE SPECTROSCOPY SYSTEM

+The block diagram of a hig-resolution spectroscopy system for measuring natural alpha particle radiation is shown in Fig. 4.11.
 Since natural alpha radiation occurs only above several MeV, an ORTEC 444 Biased Amplifier is used to suppress the unused portion of the spectrum; the same result can be obtained by using digital suppression on the MCA in many cases.
 Alpha-particle resolution is obtained in the following manner:

 a.
 Use appropriate amplifier gain and minimum biased amplifier gain and bias level.

 Accumulate the alpha peak in the MCA.